TalmadgeReynolds/DashTests/docs/README.md

 A[User] --> B[React ## Troubleshooting

 ### API & Authenticatio**Q: Can I generate the portrait instead of uploading?**
-A: Yes—use Vertex AI Imagen for portrait generation.
-The app supports both uploaded images and AI-generated ones.
+A: Yes!
+Both Option 1 and Option 2 now include a "Generate with AI" button that uses Vertex AI Imagen to create photorealistic portraits optimized for lip-sync.
+Just describe the person you want and click generate.

 **Q: Do I need Topaz Video AI?**
 A: No—RIFE + Real‑ESRGAN are the free defaults.
 Topaz is a premium option for professional-grade enhancement.